Flutter vs React Native: Which One is Best for 2022?

 - It is suitable to develop high-quality progressive web apps and single-page applications.

 Now we will talk about some examples of flutter apps.

-Here are some of the most well-known apps made with Flutter:
+Here are various applications made with Flutter:

 Apart from these, there are various other apps made with Flutter.
 To know more, check out these Flutter App Examples.